A Dance with Dragons: The South

 Jaime Lannister, the uncle (and, secretly, father) of the young king Tommen Baratheon, negotiates the surrender of the last of the late Robb Stark's allies, nominally putting an end to the Stark–Lannister war in the Riverlands.
 Brienne of Tarth, whom Jaime had sent to search for Sansa Stark, finds Jaime and tells him Sansa is in danger; he follows after her.

 After Tyrion convinces Aegon to attack Westeros, Aegon and his forces capture several castles in the Stormlands with little resistance.
-Meanwhile, Aegon's foster father Jon Connington is secretly succumbing to greyscale, a deadly and infectious disease.
+Meanwhile, Aegon's foster father, Jon Connington, is secretly succumbing to greyscale, a deadly and contagious disease.

 Doran Martell, the prince of Dorne, sends two of his nieces north to the capital city of King's Landing to infiltrate the Faith and the government and work in Dorne's interests.

 Cersei Lannister, Tommen's mother and queen regent, has been arrested by the Faith on charges of fornication and conspiracy.
-To gain release from her imprisonment, she confesses to several of the lesser charges against her, but does not confess to having murdered her husband King Robert Baratheon, nor that her children are the product of incest.
+To gain release from her imprisonment, she confesses to several of the lesser charges against her, but does not confess to having murdered her husband, King Robert Baratheon, nor that her children are the product of incest.
 As a condition of her release, Cersei is forced to humiliate herself by walking naked across the city.
 Meanwhile, Cersei's ally, the ex-maester Qyburn, has created "Ser Robert Strong", an eight-foot-tall figure encased in armor, to be an unbeatable champion in Cersei's upcoming trial by combat.

-Having taken control of the government, Cersei's uncle Kevan Lannister and the Grand Maester Pycelle attempt to undo the damage caused by Cersei's misrule.
-However, Varys reappears and murders both Kevan and Pycelle, revealing that he has been plotting for years for the Lannisters to destroy themselves so that Aegon Targaryen can take the throne, having been raised to be an ideal ruler.
+Having taken control of the government, Cersei's uncle, Kevan Lannister, and Grand Maester Pycelle attempt to undo the damage caused by Cersei's misrule.
+However, Varys reappears and fatally wounds both Kevan and Pycelle, revealing that he has been plotting for years for the Lannisters to destroy themselves so that Aegon Targaryen can take the throne, having been raised to be an ideal ruler.
 The book ends with Varys sending his child spies to finish Kevan off.

 Extras

-In addition to the maps published in previous books, the book includes a new map of the previously-unmapped area of the Free Cities on the eastern continent.
+In addition to the maps published in previous books, the book includes a new map of the previously unmapped area of the Free Cities on the eastern continent.
 Like the previous four volumes in the Ice and Fire series, the book includes an appendix with a complete list of characters.